ConorBaker/Demonstrating-Software-Quality/README.md

 ## Code - Review Checklist
 <br>

-When code reviewing a pull request there are five main things that should be taken into consideration.
+When code reviewing a pull request there are four main things that should be taken into consideration.

 <br>